LightningX VPN Logo

 How to Open and Edit CSV Files

-Opening and editing CSV files is simple, and you have several options to choose from depending on your needs.
+Opening and editing CSV files is straightforward, and you have several options to choose from, depending on your specific needs.
 Here’s how you can do it:

 1. Microsoft Excel

 Perhaps the most common tool for handling CSV files, Excel allows you to easily open, view, and edit CSV data.
 You can adjust columns, apply filters, and even analyze data with formulas.
-Just open Excel, select File > Open, and choose your CSV file.
+Open Excel, select File > Open, and then choose your CSV file.

 2. Google Sheets